multitel-ai/urban-sound-tagging/README.md

 ## Generating submission file

-Like the relabelling part, hparams.yml has to be edited to remove the early stop part.
+Like the relabeling part, hparams.yml has to be edited to remove the early stop part.

 Once it is done, you have to specify both the path to the checkpoint of the model and the path to the hparams edited.